imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 do want to suggest that a certain style of leadership, one concerned principally with correctness, is harmful to it.
-A good leader will make bold decisions, informed by their team, to move forward in some direction, even if sometimes that turns out to be the wrong direction.
+A good leader will make bold decisions, informed by their team, to move forward in some direction, even if sometimes that turns out to be the wrong one.
 It's OK to acknowledge this and turn things around.

 ### On Productivity